projectivetech/mediainfo-native/README.md

 The gem is designed as a drop-in replacement for the [Mediainfo gem](https://github.com/FlavourSys/mediainfo) (original version [here](https://github.com/greatseth/mediainfo)), but uses the MediaInfoLib directly in order to improve performance and reliability.
 Whenever possible the original API has been made available.

+# MediaInfoLib

+The MediaInfoLib does not automatically install the `libmediainfo.pc` file.
+You need to do this manually until I care to make the gem not fail when it doesn't exist.

 # License

 The gem is licensed under the MIT License.
 See the [LICENSE](https://raw2.github.com/FlavourSys/mediainfo-native/master/LICENSE) file for more information.